Staff

 President

-From 1994 to 2003, Mark was the Director of the Environmental Law and Civil Society Program, and Editor of the Journal of Environment and Development, at UCSD’s Graduate School of International Relations & Pacific Studies (IR/PS).
-He was a research fellow at UCSD’s Center for U.S.-Mexican Studies, a Sustainability Institute – Donella Meadows Leadership Fellow and a SeaWeb Senior Fellow.
-He holds a B.A. in history with Honors from Claremont McKenna College, a J.D. from Loyola Law School, and a Master in Pacific International Affairs (MPIA) from IR/PS.
-He is a graduate of both the British School of Motor Racing and the Porsche Track Experience Precision Course.
+From 1994 to 2003, Mark was the Environmental Law and Civil Society Program Director and Editor of the Journal of Environment and Development at UCSD’s Graduate School of International Relations & Pacific Studies (IR/PS).
+He was a research fellow at UCSD’s Center for U.S.-Mexican Studies, a Sustainability Institute – Donella Meadows Leadership Fellow, and a SeaWeb Senior Fellow.
+From 2018 to 2023, he served as a member of the Ocean Studies Board and the U.S. National Committee for the Decade of Ocean Science for Sustainable Development, both of the National Academies of Sciences, Engineering, and Medicine (USA).
+He holds a B.A. in history with Honors from Claremont McKenna College, a J.D. from Loyola Law School, a Master in Pacific International Affairs (MPIA) from IR/PS, and a Wines of the World Certification from Cornell University.
+He graduated from the British School of Motor Racing and the Porsche Track Experience Precision Course.
 Mark’s deep connection with the ocean began as a young boy growing up in the Central Valley of California; each time he crested the coastal range and the Pacific came into view, it was like a breath of fresh air.

 Posts by Mark J. Spalding